logseq/logseq/docs/contributing-to-translations.md

 ## Add a Language

 To add a new language, add an entry to `frontend.dicts.core/languages`.
-Then add a new locale keyword to `frontend.dicts.core/dicts` and to `frontend.modules.shortcut.dicts.core/dicts` and start translating as described above.
+Then add a new locale keyword to `frontend.dicts.core/dicts`.